 - Set measurable milestones

 Follow these 5 simple steps to create and plan your project:

 Start by creating a project plan outline for your project defining the structure of the project.
 Give it a simple and precise description to define the goals and objectives and who will be working on it.

 - Identify major milestones

-While you are building a project plan, you should forget setting milestones.
-Be clear of if something should be a task or a milestone in a project.
+While you are building a project plan, you should forget to set milestones.
+Be clear about if something should be a task or a milestone in a project.

 - Add sub-tasks and timelines

 As you create tasks, break the tasks into manageable chunks.
-Specify estimated number of hours required to complete each sub-task to have a better control over the progress.
+Specify the estimated number of hours required to complete each sub-task to have better control over the progress.